surevine/govuk-react-jsx/README.md

 - Consider general structure of props vs params - do we restructure?
 Or maybe create React-like adapters
   - Switch html / text combos to just children?
   - attributes to rest spread
+  - props that the component just passes through should be left to the rest spread
 - Documentation
 - Additional things like the base template?
 - Additional examples from local yaml files